Gman-Superfly/AKIRA/architecture_theoretical/COMPUTATIONAL_COMPLEXITY_ANALYSIS.md

 ┌─────────────────────────────────────────────────────────────────────────┐
 │                                                                         │
-│  The 8th band (temporal) is not padding — it adds functionality:     │
+│  The 8th band (temporal) is not padding; it adds functionality:      │ │                                                                         │
-│                                                                         │
 │  WHAT SPECTRAL BANDS DO:                                                │
 │  ─────────────────────────                                              │